MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

      + **Replace using Probabilistic PCA**
          Replaces the missing values by using a linear model that analyzes the correlations between the columns and estimates a low-dimensional approximation of the data, from which the full data is reconstructed.
 The underlying dimensionality reduction is a probabilistic form of Principal Component Analysis (PCA), and it implements a variant of the model proposed in the Journal of the Royal Statistical Society, Series B 21(3), 611–622 by Tipping and Bishop.

          Compared to other options, such as Multiple Imputation using Chained Equations (MICE), this option has the advantage of not requiring the application of predictors for each column.
 Instead, it approximates the covariance for the full dataset.
-It may therefore offer better performance for datasets that have missing values in many columns.
+Therefore, it might offer better performance for datasets that have missing values in many columns.

          The key limitations of this method are that it expands categorical columns into numerical indicators and computes a dense covariance matrix of the resulting data.
 It also is not optimized for sparse representations.
 For these reasons, datasets with large numbers of columns and/or large categorical domains (tens of thousands) are not supported due to prohibitive space consumption.

         > [!TIP]
-        >  Remember that the method you choose will be applied to **all** columns in the selection.
+        > Remember that the method you choose is applied to all columns in the selection.
 Thus, if you want to replace some missing values with zeroes in some columns but insert a placeholder in other columns, you should use [Select Columns in Dataset](select-columns-in-dataset.md) to separate the data and use different instances of the [Clean Missing Data](clean-missing-data.md) module.

-6. The option **Replacement value** will become available only if you have selected the option, **Custom substitution value**.
-Type a new value, and it will be used as the replacement value for all missing values in the column.
+6. The option **Replacement value** is available if you have selected the option, **Custom substitution value**.
+Type a new value to use as the replacement value for all missing values in the column.

      Note that you can use this option only in columns that have the Integer, Double, Boolean, or Date data types.
 For date columns, the replacement value can also be entered as the number of 100-nanosecond ticks since 1/1/0001 12:00 A.M.